Raymond F. Gates, Jr. Scholarship Program

 Who is Eligible

 Children/step-children of Connecticut REALTORS®, REALTOR-ASSOCIATES® or local Board-Association/CTR staff are eligible to apply.
-Note that grandchildren are not eligible unless they are the legal ward of the grandparents (documentation required.)
-The parent must be an active Connecticut REALTOR®, REALTOR-ASSOCIATE® or local Board-Association/CTR staff member for the one year period from 4/13/2020 to 4/12/2021 (CT local board and CT State membership dates will be verified).
-2021 dues must be paid in full no later than 3/1/2021.
+Note that grandchildren are not eligible unless they are the legal ward of the grandparents (documentation required).
+The parent must be an active dues-paying Connecticut REALTOR®, REALTOR-ASSOCIATE® or local Board-Association/CTR staff member for the one year period from 4/11/2022 to 4/10/2023 (local Board and CT State membership dates will be verified).
+2023 dues must be paid in full no later than 3/1/2023.

 Applicants must meet either of these conditions: